 Christobel Hargraves, Non-Executive Director

 Christobel has devoted 36 years of her working life to roles closely related to the health service, in the public, private and tertiary sector.
 This experience was first gained as a registered nurse, followed by a variety of roles in health IT, implementing administrative and clinical systems into acute hospitals.
 Further experience was gained at the Audit Commission ensuring that resources were put to best use in the health service.

 As Chief Executive of NCEPOD (National Confidential Enquiry into Patient Outcome and Death), she worked with a wide range of clinicians on such studies as ‘Who Operates When’ and ‘Functioning as a Team’.
 In later years she was ordained a minister in the Church of England, serving as a Rector and Area Dean prior to relocating to mid Powys.

-Christobel chairs the Clinical Quality committee and is a member of the Remuneration committee.
+Christobel chairs the Clinical Quality committee.
 She is also Chairman of the Local Maternity System Board for Herefordshire and Worcestershire and is the Trust's Non-Executive Director responsible for Freedom To Speak Up.